savashn/ecewo/docs/examples/using_json.md

     // Send the json response with 200 status code send_json(res, 200, json_string);

-    // Free the memory that allocated by jansson cJSON_Delete(json);
+    // Free the memory that allocated by cJSON cJSON_Delete(json);
     free(json_string);
 }